-- Stand in the shoulder-width stance, hold your arms at your sides and bend your elbows to hold your hands in front of your for support.
+- Stand in the shoulder-width stance, hold your arms at your sides and bend your elbows to hold your hands in front of you for support.

-- Push your hips back, bend your knees to squat down and then push through your heels to jump as high as you can and as you jump, bring your arms at your sides.
-And then again go down in the squat position and repeat for the maximum number of repetitions.
+- Push your hips back, bend your knees to squat down, push through your heels to jump as high as you can as you jump, and bring your arms to your sides.
+And then again, go down in the squat position and repeat for the maximum number of repetitions.

 Steps to perform Man maker exercise:

-- To do more repetitions, start from the push-up after the jump, and repeat for as many as repetitions as you can.
+- To do more repetitions, start from the push-up after the jump, and repeat as many times as possible.